Use Webhooks

 How to Add a Webhook Secret to All Notifications

-1. After creating a new webhook, click the Add Secret button in the top right corner.
+1. After creating a new webhook, click the Security button in the top right corner and open the Secret tab.

 2. In the opened window, enter your secret key and value.